 The load on a CT should be kept minimum in order to minimize phase shift effect of the current transformer.
 Phase shift in a CT will cause erroneous power and power factor readings, although amp readings are correct.

-It is advised CT rating to be selected following this table for the best measurement accuracy.
+Datakom advises CT rating to be selected following this table for the best measurement accuracy.

 SELECTING THE CT ACCURACY CLASS: